NZ goes 11 days with no new Covid cases

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-The Ministry of Health updated its website at 1pm, saying there had been no new Covid-19 cases, with one active case still remaining.
+The Ministry of Health updated its website at 1pm, saying there had been no new Covid-19 cases.

 There were just 654 tests carried out yesterday, which was a public holiday.
 It brought the total number of tests completed to date to 282,263.